ramphub/EclipseCucumber/README.md

 I wanted to test drive selenium with cucumber.
 In the process I installed plugins, configured POM and thought I can document it all to share it along.

+It may also serve as a starting point to setup/learn GIT, Eclipse environment which will be our dev setup.

 ## Getting Started

 ### Prerequisites

 - Eclipse IDE
-- Knowledge to install plugins in Eclipse
+- Knowledge to install plugins in Eclipse :
+  As simple as going to Help -> Install New Software and add the update site links below in Installing section below.

 ### Installing